|

 his/her free hand, although free hand may rest on the

+frame of the shuffleboard table.
 E. A player while in the act of shooting

 must not touch the playing surface of the board with